ccgilroy/ma-thesis/doc/asa_draft/02_background.md

 I trade their nuanced focuses on single cities---Atlanta, Columbus, and Dallas, respectively---for breadth of comparison.

 (What also distinguishes these studies from others is their focus on cities outside the core of the gay urban imaginary of New York, San Francisco, and Chicago.)

+it isn't possible to create a perfectly accurate definition of "gay neighborhood" that both works universally and is empirically feasible.

+The definition I use is tailored to my problem and my project.

+I trust random gays on the internet to tell me where gay bars are more than I trust the Census to tell me where same-sex couples are.
+If you don't, I can't help you.